flemay/3musketeers/README.md

 <img alt="Animated demo" src="../vhs-demo/demo.gif" width="800px"/>

-_The demo was generated with VHS using the 3 Musketeers ([source](demo))_
+_The demo was generated with VHS using the 3 Musketeers ([source](demo))._

 ## Getting started

 <!-- Copy of docs/guide/getting-started.md -->

-Let's print out `Hello, World!` in the console using the 3 Musketeers.
+Let's print out `Hello, World!` in the terminal using the 3 Musketeers.
 The command `make echo` will be calling Docker to run the command `echo 'Hello, World!'` inside a container.

 <!-- Copy of diagrams/getting-started.mmd -->
 ```mermaid